kubewarden/docs/docs/howtos/policy-servers/03-production-deployments.md

 # Limits and Requests

 The Kubewarden controller can set the resource limits and requests of policy-server Pods.
-This specifies how much of each resource eac of the containers associated with the policy-server Pods needs.
+This specifies how much of each resource each of the containers associated with the policy-server Pods needs.
 For PolicyServers, only `cpu` and `memory` resources are relevant.
-See the [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) on resource units for more info.
+See the [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) on resource units for more information.

 This is achieved by setting the following PolicyServer resource fields: